awsdocs/amazon-ses-developer-guide/doc-source/send-personalized-email-api.md

 This section includes procedures for creating email templates and for sending personalized emails\.

-## Part 1: Set up Rendering Failure Event Notifications \(Optional\)<a name="send-personalized-email-set-up-notifications"></a>
+## Part 1: Set up Rendering Failure Event Notifications<a name="send-personalized-email-set-up-notifications"></a>

- If you send an email that contains invalid personalization content, Amazon SES may initially accept the message, but will not be able to deliver it\.
+ If you send an email that contains invalid personalization content, Amazon SES might accept the message, but won't be able to deliver it\.
 For this reason, if you plan to send personalized email, you should configure Amazon SES to send Rendering Failure event notifications through Amazon SNS\.
 When you receive a Rendering Failure event notification, you can identify which message contained the invalid content, fix the issues, and send the message again\.

 The procedure in this section is optional, but highly recommended\.